 This is thanks to Stan Lee’s “Fantastic Four” comic books which introduced adult conflicts and real-life problems that superheroes now faced.
-Comic book writers are considered serious authors who touch on real life situations in the settings of our favorite superheroes.
+Comic book writers are considered serious authors who touch on real-life situations in the settings of our favorite superheroes.
 These stories are often complex and extremely interesting to teens who don’t normally enjoy reading.
-There’s less effort imagining what something looks like, yes, however, you can have students do an in-depth analysis of the themes and various rhetorical devices that are used in these stories.
+There’s less effort in imagining what something looks like, yes, however, you can have students do an in-depth analysis of the themes and various rhetorical devices that are used in these stories.

-This higher-order thinking skills are all we English teachers really care about at the end of the day.
+These higher-order thinking skills are all we English teachers really care about at the end of the day.
 If we can motivate students to read complex pieces of literature, even if they’re in a comic book, we should definitely try it out.